 By the time we came back, it was already dark.
 I had to leave the next day, so most of the time after dinner was spent in packing my bag.

-After a delicious vegetarian breakfast, I shared my gratitude to the host family, mainly them other who took all the pain to prepare vegetarian food for me.
+After a delicious vegetarian breakfast, I shared my gratitude to the host family, mainly those others who took all the pain to prepare vegetarian food for me.
 I don’t eat much and this worried her a lot.
 I couldn’t understand her language but Lipichem told me that she was apologizing as she couldn’t offer me different varieties of food i.e. authentic Naga food that is mainly animal meat.

-With a heavy heart and tears in eyes, I left in the same world-class bus that would take 15 hours to reach the main city of Nagaland.
+With a heavy heart and tears in my eyes, I left in the same world-class bus that would take 15 hours to reach the main city of Nagaland.